HealthCatalyst/documentation/README.md

 4) Use `python -m http.server` to view the new docs in /py

-5) To place the docs within the right spot, run `cp -rf py ../documentation`
+5) To place the docs within the right spot in the *documentation* repo, run `cp -rf py ../documentation`

 6) Delete py folder in the healthcareai-py repo via `rm -rf py`